-Real estate brokers report that most buyers want at least one tub in the home hey eventually purchase.
-Shower installation, if you have only one bathroom, will tend to limit the number of potential buyers and keep your home on the market longer.
+Real estate brokers report that most househunters want at least one tub in the home hey eventually purchase.
+Shower installation -- if you have only one bathroom -- tends to limit the number of potential buyers and keep your home on the market longer.
 That being said, the buyer pool for your community will make a difference.
 If yours is an area that appeals to young families, a bathtub is a necessity.
 If the community is heavily weighted toward retired adults, having a tub is less important.
-Check comparable properties in your area to make sure you're competitive.
+Check comparable local properties to make sure you're competitive.

 Do you have two or more bathrooms?
 Then you can afford to compromise by replacing one bathtub with a shower.
 The best place for this is usually in the master bath.

 Alternatively, aging in place may be your prime concern.
-In this case, ensure that you have at least one bedroom and a universally accessible shower installed on the ground floor.
+In this case, ensure that you have at least one bedroom and a bathroom with a universally accessible shower installed on the ground floor.